geom_table

 .- default.alpha

 numeric in [0..1] A transparency value to use for elements not targeted by the alpha aesthetic.
+If

-A vector of character strings;
+A vector of character strings with one or more of

 "all"